holke/WirvsVirus/README.md

 # WirvsVirus
 We aim to develop a simulation for the virus, challenge 0307

 There are already multiple simulation approaches that illustrate and explain the spread of the coronavirus.
 These approaches are to be expanded to include the possibility of simulating the effects of one's own actions on the course of the pandemic.
 Users can simulate their real or fictitious behaviour and get a reaction how this effects others.

+Currently a python version is implemented that can be executed locally.
+We are working on an implementation in javascript that can be directly integrated in our homepage LINK.

 ## Versions and dependencies:

 - Python version: 3.8